 Students who wish to participate in the Pine Jog assistantship that are looking for accommodation in the Pam Beach County area have a number of options available:

-Please contact Christopher Hill, Education and Graduate Assistantship Coordinator at firstname.lastname@example.org for any questions pertaining to the program or application process.
+Please contact Christopher Hill, Director of Operations at firstname.lastname@example.org for any questions pertaining to the program or application process.